File Sharing

 When an asset requires a signed release before distribution, File Sharing may gate downloads or related actions until the corresponding forms are complete and approved.

 Visit the Compliance tab in the same project to review which releases are missing, unsigned, or under review.
-Once you finalize the required forms, return to Release Assets and retry the download or action.
+Once you finalize the required forms, return to Distribution → File Sharing and retry the download or action.
 The gateway updates automatically based on the latest compliance status.

 Use the version number and review status on each file card: